Lifars/gargamel/README.md

 Gargamel will ask you for password of the remote user, in our example `nbusr123`.
 Note that password will be hidden when typing.

-It is also possible to specify the password right as program argument.
+It is also possible to specify the password directly as program argument.

 ```bash
 gargamel.exe -c 192.168.42.47 -u Jano --psexec -p nbusr123 -o testResults